 Traveling to Elafonisi Beach: Things to Consider

-Traveling from Heraklion to Elafonis can be really expensive while renting a car can be quite a good idea.
-Renting your own car is very convenient for those who want to visit places that are hard to reach.
+Traveling from Heraklion to Elafonisi can be expensive while renting a car can be quite a good idea.
+Renting your car is very convenient for those who want to visit places that are hard to reach.

 When it comes to Elafonisi, keep in mind that most tour buses leave way before you can see the sunset, an experience you don’t want to miss!